 DFAT will email all successful and unsuccessful applicants regarding the outcome of their applications following finalisation of the selection process.
-DFAT will publish the names of successful Australian Organisations and the number of participating Fellows by country for Round 20 on the DFAT website.
+Individual feedback on applications cannot be provided due to the volume of applications.
+DFAT will publish the names of successful AHOs and the number of participating Fellows by country for Round 20 on the DFAT website.